-Engineers claim that these 12-metre-high concrete walls will stop or at least slow future tsunamis, but locals have heard such promises before.
+In terms of energy efficiency, engineers claim that 12-metre-high concrete walls will stop or at least slow future tsunamis.
+But locals have heard such promises before.
 It was a time of extraordinarily expensive bridges to sparsely inhabited regions, of multi-lane roads between tiny rural communities, of cementing the few remaining natural riverbanks and pouring ever-larger volumes of concrete into the dikes that were to protect Japan's coastline.
-A wise man once said not to build your house on sand, and while this advice has been widely ignored by many, it is something that the concrete industry, among others, is having to come to terms with.
 Environmental scientist Vaclav Smil estimates that replacing mud floors with concrete in the world's poorest housing could reduce parasitic diseases by almost 80 per cent.

 Brazilian operators boast that the 12.3 million cubic metres of concrete would be enough to fill 210 Maracana stadiums.
 There has also been a drive to design concrete to be as efficient as possible, for example, the use of post-tensioning to reduce the volume of concrete and steel required for slab construction.
 Concrete points out that it is non-flammable and the industry is making progress in reducing its emissions and input footprint.
 Due to their different manufacturing processes, the use of wood products produces far fewer carbon emissions than steel or concrete.